Skip to main content

 Organizational Chart of the USGS National Wildlife Health Center.
 (Click to view larger image.)

-Scientists at the NWHC possess a wide array of expertise and capabilities, including wildlife biology, ecology, statistics, quantitative modeling, epidemiology, veterinary medicine, microbiology, molecular biology, toxicology, and immunology.
+Scientists at the NWHC possess a wide array of expertise and capabilities, including wildlife biology, ecology, statistics, quantitative modeling, epidemiology, veterinary medicine, microbiology, toxicology, and molecular biology.
 For more details, see the NWHC Organization Chart.

-The NWHC operates at the main campus located in Madison, Wisconsin, as well as the Honolulu Field Station (HFS), which addresses wildlife health issues in Hawaii and the Pacific Region.
+The NWHC operates at the main campus located in Madison, Wisconsin, as well as the Honolulu Field Station (HFS), which serves partners in Hawaii and the Pacific Region.
 The buildings and laboratories are designed exclusively for combatting wildlife diseases.
 Due to the mobility of wildlife and the potential for spread of disease, timely and accurate determination of causes of wildlife illness and death is a prerequisite to achieving effective disease control and prevention.
-National wildlife refuge personnel, law enforcement agents, state conservation agency biologists, university-affiliated scientists and others send wildlife carcasses and tissue samples to the NWHC for diagnostic examination.
-The Center has a staff of over seventy scientists and support personnel who offer services and conduct activities to prevent and control wildlife diseases.
-The Center had a major role in conducting field studies and providing expert testimony that resulted in the conversion to nontoxic shot for hunting waterfowl in the United States.
+National Wildlife Refuge personnel, law enforcement agents, state natural resource agency biologists, and others send wildlife samples to the NWHC for diagnostic examination.
+The Center has a staff of over seventy scientists and support personnel who offer services and conduct activities to help our partners detect, prevent, and control wildlife diseases.

 Center field investigations provide immediate technical assistance to field personnel who find sick and dead wildlife.
-NWHC personnel provide instructions on collection, preservation, and shipment of specimens for laboratory examination and will travel to problem areas to conduct field investigations and assist local personnel with disease control operations.
-They respond to catastrophic events, such as major die-offs, that threaten the health of wildlife populations.
-Assistance is provided for disease problems that involve migratory birds, endangered species and other warm-blooded wildlife that live on Department of Interior (DOI) lands throughout the United States.
+NWHC personnel provide instructions on collection, preservation, and shipment of specimens for laboratory examination.
+Assistance is provided for disease problems that involve migratory birds, endangered species, and other wildlife that live on Federal, State, and Tribal lands throughout the United States.

 Employment Opportunities